robinbraemer/cloudflare-docs/.github/ISSUE_TEMPLATE/content.add.md

 ### Product

-Which Cloudflare product(s) does this pertain to?
+Which Minekube project(s) does this pertain to?

 ### Subject Matter